sei40kr/nvimacs/README.md

 | Insert           | `<C-v>`  | Scroll the window 1 page downwards (equivalent to `<PageDown>`)                          |
 | Insert           | `<M-d>`  | Kill characters forward until encountering the end of a word                             |
 | Insert           | `<M-k>`  | Kill from cursor to end of sentence (equivalent to `<C-o>d)`)                            |

+## Known Issues

+- For somehow, the keymap in Command Line is not working.